-Job Start Payment is a new benefit which helps young people in Scotland, who are receiving certain benefits, with the costs of starting a new job.
-It is open to young people who reside in Scotland aged 16 to 24.
+Job Start Payment is a new benefit that helps young people in Scotland, who are receiving certain benefits, with the costs of starting a new job.
+It is open to young people aged 16 to 24 who reside in Scotland.
 The upper age is extended to 25 if the young person is a care leaver.

-The payment is a one-off cash sum of either £250 for those who do not have responsibility for a child or a higher amount of £400 for those who have responsibility for a child.
+The payment is a one-off cash sum of either £250 for those who do not have responsibility for a child or a higher amount of £400 for those who do.

-It is available to those between the ages of 16 and 24 who have been out of paid work and receiving an eligible low income benefit for six months prior to finding employment.
+It is available to young people who have been out of paid work and receiving an eligible low income benefit for six months prior to finding employment.